Hall Place

-Hall Place is a stately home in the London Borough of Bexley in south-east London, built in 1537 for Sir John Champneys, a wealthy merchant and former Lord Mayor of London.
+Hall Place is a historic building in the London Borough of Bexley in south-east London, built in 1537 for Sir John Champneys, a wealthy merchant and former Lord Mayor of London.
 The house was extended in 1649 by Sir Robert Austen, a merchant from Tenterden in Kent.
-The house is a Grade I listed building and Scheduled Ancient Monument, and surrounded by a 65-hectare award-winning garden.
+The house is a Grade I listed building and Scheduled monument, and surrounded by a 65-hectare award-winning garden.
 It is situated on the A223, Bourne Road, south of Watling Street (A207) and north of the Black Prince interchange of the A2 dual carriageway and two lesser roads.

 History

 16th and 17th century

 Building started on Hall Place in 1537 for wealthy merchant Sir John Champneys, Lord Mayor of the City of London.
 Building materials included stone recycled from a nearby former monastery, Lesnes Abbey.
 Sir John's house consisted of a splendid central Great Hall crossed at one end by a service wing and at the other by high status family accommodation including a parlour and great chamber.
 The outer walls are a distinctive checkerboard pattern made of flint and rubble, a beautiful example of the masonry style popular in the late 15th and 16th century.

 In 1649, the house was sold to another wealthy City merchant, Sir Robert Austen (1587–1666), who added a second wing built of red bricks, doubling the size of the house.
 Little attempt was made to harmonise the two halves, which were built in highly contrasting architectural styles.
 Austen was created 1st Baronet, of Hall Place in Bexley, on 10 July 1660 and briefly held the office of High Sheriff of Kent.